Looking for Support?

 The whole La Trobe Counselling Service is proudly queer-friendly too, so you are also welcome to see any of our other counsellors to talk through LGBTIQA+ issues.

-During this unique time of the COVID-19 pandemic, you may need a different kind of support.
+You may need a different kind of Wellbeing support with guidance around managing and finding resources and support systems in the community and University.
 Our services are here to help you, for whatever your wellbeing needs may be.

 To request a Check-In from one of our Wellbeing team members, fill out the form below and we will give you a call.
 If you would prefer a Zoom Check-In, please indicate this to the team member that calls, and we will be able book this with you during the initial call.